· FODMAP Diet Guide · guides · 8 min read

 - 4-6 weeks: Maximum benefit typically achieved

-The greatest change in gastrointestinal symptoms often occurs in the first seven days of following the diet strictly.
+The biggest shift in gut symptoms often happens in the first seven days of strict adherence.

 Who Should Try the Low FODMAP Diet?